rhyslwells/Data-Archive/content/categories/data-engineering/Estimator.md

 tags:
 - storage
 ---
-Given a sample ([[Sampling]]) an estimator is a formula that approximates a population parameter i.e feature
+Given a sample ([[Resampling]]) an estimator is a formula that approximates a population parameter i.e feature